Josh6463/DSA-DATA-ANALYSIS-CASE-STUDY-2/DSA-Data-Analysis(case-Study 2).md

 This resulted to a table with a lot of rows because the Customers actually bought Products from Different Category which resulted in Their Names being Repeated in multiple rows.

-9. Which consumer customer was the most profitable one?
-10. Which customer returned items, and what segment do they belong to?
 11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer

 Q7.
 Which small business customer had the highest sales?